MangakingO/CSE1325-ProjectOJ/README.md

 A Java-based command-line application that allows users to view and search a list of businesses from a CSV file.

 ---
+## 📝 Project Overview

+This application was developed for **CSE1325: Object-Oriented Programming** at UTA to demonstrate core OOP concepts in Java:

+- **`Business` class** encapsulates each business’s data (name, address, phone, hours, website, category, rating).
+- **`Directory` class** manages a collection of `Business` objects: loading from CSV, storing in a list, and providing search/filter methods.
+- **`Main` class** provides a menu-driven CLI for user interaction.

+Key learning outcomes:
+- **Encapsulation & Classes**: Fields, constructors, getters/setters
+- **File I/O**: Parsing `businesses.csv` into objects
+- **Collections & Iteration**: Storing and traversing lists of objects
+- **Modularity**: Separating data model, business logic, and UI
+- **User Interaction**: CLI that lists all entries, searches by name, filters by category or rating, and exits cleanly

 ## 🛠️ Features

 - ✅ Load business data from `businesses.csv`